Ignorance is NOT bliss nor an excuse.

 - receiving the law without obeying it

 The Holy Spirit is meant to guide us into God’s Truth and convict us when we are wrong, not to mention many more ways we benefit from the third person of the Trinity.
-My pastor (Joby Martin) is always saying that the Bible is both a map and a mirror.
+One of my pastors (Joby Martin) used to say that the Bible is both a map and a mirror.

 What is critical is that we heed BOTH purposes.
 If we only use it as a map without applying the mirror aspect to our own lives, then we are in grave danger.
 The unfortunate temptation in the culture of the church is that we can get really good at using the mirror for other people without ever using it for ourselves.

 When we do this, we are resisting the Holy Spirit because we are receiving the commands of God without obeying them.
 We are not allowed to cherry-pick the ones we obey from the ones we want to ignore.
-Just as the religious leaders in Stephen’s day were dogmatic over their false allegations of him speaking against the Temple or God’s law, yet they were bearing false witness and murdering which was worse.
+Just as the religious leaders in Stephen’s day were dogmatic over their false allegations of him speaking against the Temple/God’s law, they were bearing false witness and murdering which was worse.

 What is the risk?